 AIDAN O’BRIEN AN OBVIOUS PLACE TO START

 Punters looking to make some profit from the bookies with the Irish 2000 Guineas have a very obvious place to start – horses trained by the brilliant Aidan O’Brien.
 He has saddle multiple winners in all manner of big races in Ireland, the United Kingdom and internationally but has an especially phenomenal record in this race.
-Churchill made it 11 wins for O’Brien, all but one of which came in association with Ballydoyle, the training arm of the powerful Coolmore Stud.
+Paddington made it twelve wins for O’Brien in 2023, all but one of which came in association with Ballydoyle, the training arm of the powerful Coolmore Stud.

 CLASSY WINNERS RARELY MISSED BY THE BOOKIES

 Picking the winner of the Irish 2000 Guineas isn’t quite as simple as backing an Aidan O’Brien horse.
 Punters have a lot of previous stats and trends to go on though, with the most helpful surrounding recent performances.
 Having a run inside three weeks of making the trip to the Curragh is a prerequisite whilst the vast majority of recent winners ran at Newmarket last time out.
 Again it is worth noting that this wasn’t possible in 2020.